MobilityData/elrond.gtfs.org/docs/getting_started/publish.md

 Other platforms allow you to visualize and analyze GTFS data in unique ways:

-- [Conveyal](https://conveyal.com/) is an open-source program that allows users to import GTFS data to visualize schedules, routes, and patterns, and analyze impacts of potential service changes.
+- [Conveyal](https://conveyal.com/) is an open-source program that allows users to import GTFS data to visualize schedules, routes, and patterns, and analyze the impacts of potential service changes.
 Users can also import and work with demographic data to carry out analyses on, for example, how different routes or schedules would affect access to jobs in a particular urban area.
 - [GTFS to HTML](https://gtfstohtml.com/) is an open-source tool that enables the conversion of GTFS schedule data into HTML timetables.
-It allows agencies to automatically publish and update their schedules to their website in a format that can also be read by screen readers, making the data accessible to visually impaired people.
+It allows agencies to automatically publish and update their schedules on their website in a format that can also be read by screen readers, making the data accessible to visually impaired people.

 ## Sharing your Data: Tips & Best Practices